 |Many businesses choose SaaS because of regular product updates.||SaaS requires speedy Internet to operate efficiently.
 Otherwise, you could experience issues with lengthy load times and unsynchronized data.|

 |SaaS offers low entry costs which would be suitable for medium to small-sized businesses.||SaaS requires you to share your data with your cloud service providers, which could threaten your data privacy and security.|

 |SaaS can scale up and down to meet fast-changing business requirements if your company grows rapidly or finds itself with changing demands.||High potential for vendor lock-in.|

-Infrastructure as a service (IaaS) is an instant computing infrastructure, provisioned and managed over the Internet.
-It serves as the complete data center framework, eliminates the need for resource-intensive and on-site installations.
-IaaS delivers fundamental compute, network, and storage resources to consumers on-demand, over the internet, and on a pay-as-you-go basis.
+Infrastructure as a service (IaaS) is an instant computing infrastructure provisioned and managed over the Internet.
+It serves as the complete data center framework and eliminates the need for resource-intensive and on-site installations.
+IaaS delivers fundamental computing, network, and storage resources to consumers on-demand, over the internet, and on a pay-as-you-go basis.

 Examples of IaaS are Amazon Web Services (AWS), Microsoft Azure, and Google Compute Engine.

 |IaaS is the most flexible cloud computing model.
 Organizations can change out specific hardware and software easily as their needs evolve.||Enterprise does not have any control over cloud security in an IaaS environment.|